Folk taxonomy: Level of specificity

 According to some authors, folk taxonomy includes several absolute levels that have been compared (very broadly) with Linnaean categories.
 Typically, five such ranks are recognized.
 The first one, the unique beginner, is extremely broad and has categories like plant or animal.
 Next is the life form level; life form taxa typically have names composed of a single word.
 The generic level is known to be the most important level of biological folk taxonomy.
 It's the most widely used and the first level to be learned by children.
 Classifications like maple tree, blue jay or tulip are made at this level.
 It's a very important stepping stone for all folk taxonomies.
 Specific and varietal are the final two levels.
 The categories get far more distinct and at least two words are necessary to describe them.
 However, the existence of these folk taxonomic ranks (or levels) has been questioned by a number of authors from different fields for more than 20 years.
 The facts that folk taxonomies are not as neatly hierarchical as previously thought, with taxa of intermediate levels often missing, that no folk taxonomic ranks have been recognized in Aristotle's zoological classification, and that antique Roman folk taxonomy requires at least eight levels (rather than the iconic five), also raise doubts about the objective reality of folk taxonomic ranks.

 The number of depth levels and systems for classification can vary for nonbiological folk taxonomy.
 The first time a folk taxonomy hierarchy was published which did not feature plants or animals was in 1961 by Charles Frake in disease diagnosis of Mindanao in the Philippines.
 Frake's classification had four levels.
 The number of levels is often anywhere between three and five.

-An example of how these levels of specificity work in day to day life can easily be seen when talking about a car.
+An example of how these levels of specificity work in day-to-day life can easily be seen when talking about a car.
 On the broadest level, it is a vehicle.
 On the next, it's a car.
-Sometimes it's even more distinct and it's called a Toyota or a Toyota Highlander.
-All these words were used to talk about the same thing, the wording just became more and more specific as we went through folk taxonomy levels.
+Even more distinctly, it's called a Toyota or a Toyota Highlander.
+All these words were used describe about the same thing, the wording just became more and more specific through the various folk taxonomy levels.